freerange/site/soups/weeknotes/week-346.snip.markdown

 Aloha folks.

-Week 346 was both short because of the Bank holiday Monday and quiet because [James][james-mead] was still away on holiday.
+Week 346 was both short because of the bank holiday Monday and quiet because [James][james-mead] was still away on holiday.

 I worked on [Smart Answers][smart-answers] on Tuesday, Wednesday and Friday, and on GFR on Thursday.